Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/ExceptionHandling/ExceptionService.md

 [IExceptionService](/Catel.Core\Catel\ExceptionHandling\IExceptionService.md)

 The exception service allows the usage of the Try/Catch mechanics.
-This means that this service provides possibilities
-    to handle all exception types previously registered.
+This means that this service provides possibilities to handle all exception types previously registered.

 ## Fields

-### _default

-The static instance of the exception service.

-### _exceptionCounter

-The _exception counts

-### _exceptionHandlers

-The _exception handlers

-### Log

-The log.

 ## Properties